Bartek200219/AdvancementRewards/Readme.md

 # AdvancementRewards

-AdvancementRewards is a simple plugin to reward players with money after compleating miencraft advancments.
+AdvancementRewards is a simple plugin to reward players with money after  completing minecraft advancements.

 ### Installation